pachyderm/examples/label-studio/README.md

 6. Data is automatically versioned in Pachyderm

 ## Getting Started
 This example uses a Pachyderm deployment for scaling and management.
-We can deploy a cluster on [Pacyderm Hub](hub.pachyderm.com) for free or deploy locally as described here: [Pachyderm Getting Started](https://docs.pachyderm.com/latest/getting_started/)
+We can deploy a cluster on [Pachyderm Hub](https://hub.pachyderm.com) for free or deploy locally as described here: [Pachyderm Getting Started](https://docs.pachyderm.com/latest/getting_started/)

 Once the Pachyderm cluster is up, we can check the setup by running:
 1. `kubectl get all` to ensure all the pods are up and ready.